We will visit most of the places that you see in the video above

 Note: Please understand that some of the days we will be staying in a very small town with very limited eating options, basically with only a few very casual restaurants serving very simple foods such as burgers, sandwiches and BBQ meat.

-The tour will end at Las Vegas Harry Reid International Airport (Used to be called McCarran) at 8:30 pm on Monday March 20th 2023.
+The tour will end at Las Vegas Harry Reid International Airport (Used to be called McCarran) at 8:30 pm on xxxxxxx.
 This will give you an opportunity to fly back with an overnight flight to NYC, or if you wish you can stay more days in Las Vegas at own cost.